tiwagt/frontendmentor/README.md

 # frontendmentor
-This repository is for all my completed challenges from the Front-end mentor website
+This repository is for all my completed challenges from the Front-end mentor platfrom